 We welcome your thoughts on Open FI$Cal via our Feedback survey or transparency@fiscal.ca.gov

-Open FI$Cal contains data from 153 departments that use FI$Cal, as well as 31 departments that are deferred or exempt from using FI$Cal for their accounting.
-This represents about 76% of California’s budgetary expenditures.
+Open FI$Cal contains data from 147 departments, totaling 184 business units.
+This includes departments that use FI$Cal, as well as some departments that are deferred or exempt from using FI$Cal for their accounting.
+The data represents about 79% of California’s budgetary expenditures.
 Included departments are listed on our Included Departments page.

 Vendor name information is included in the Vendor Transactions report on Open FI$Cal.
 While the information in this report is as complete as possible, vendor name is not available for all expenditure transactions and is masked in some situations for which vendor identity must remain confidential.
 Specifically: